 Another healthy-fat spin on your morning creamer can be heavy whipping cream.
 Be sure to look for varieties that are grass-fed and contain no additives or added sugar.
 Plus, it creates a wonderfully creamy brew!

-Last but certainly not least, try our creamy Keto Coffee Creamer, which is a convenient and logical choice as it’s made with MCT Oil and is vegan and dairy-free.
+Last but certainly not least, try our Creamy MCT Oil, which is a convenient and logical choice as it’s made with MCT Oil and is vegan and dairy-free.
 Unlike regular MCT oil, you can skip the blending as it is water soluble and can mix into both hot and iced coffee!
 Not only does it taste great, but it will give you lasting satisfaction and kill your sugar cravings.

-With four different Keto Coffee Creamer flavors to choose from, it's easy to get creative with your morning coffee!
+With two different Creamy MCT Oil flavors to choose from (Vanilla and Caramel), it's easy to get creative with your morning coffee!
 Our favorite recipe?
 Keto Iced Coffee: Low Carb Salted Caramel Cold Brew with MCTs!

 What's your favorite healthy coffee creamer?
 Leave a comment and let us know!